Kholoud-Ibrahim/Kholoud-Ibrahim.github.io/docs/_posts/2022-05-12-Feature Stores - The Full Story .md

 **1.Reuseability**: That's the key word and the main purpose of a feature store.
 It is simply the capability of reusing features across different machine learning models within the organization. <br>

-If you don’t reuse features across different models, you will end up with a new feature pipeline for each and every new model you put into production! br />
+If you don’t reuse features across different models, you will end up with a new feature pipeline for each and every new model you put into production! <br>

 The Feature store prevents reinventing the wheel and developing a new data pipeline for each machine learning model by enabling the reuseability of the already existing features within the store.